schlpbch/bookingAPI/README.md

 More to come...

-Here  you can find a initial functional [road map](docs/roadmap.md).

 ## Installing

 The easiest way is to pull the docker image:

 ```bash
 docker pull schlpbch/bookingapi
 ```

 The latest docker image is always available at https://hub.docker.com/r/schlpbch/bookingapi/.

 ## Running the Mock Server

 The easiest way is to run the docker image:

 ```bash